 Policy, Systems and Environment (PSE) Needs and Environmental Assessments

 CalFresh Healthy Living, UCCE teams most commonly use the following needs and environmental assessments.
-For the full breakdown of which evaluation tools are recommended for each PSE strategy, please consult the FFY 2021 Recommended Evaluation Tools and SMART Objectives.

 Evaluation Resources for Smarter Lunchrooms Movement (SLM) and Smarter Mealtimes